bkellman/phageIP/README.md

 peptide table:
 - peptide start and end positions (of the peptide coordinates relative to the whole protein) should be integers and named "pos_start" and "pos_end" respectively
 - the peptide amino acid sequence should be under a column named "seq"
+- incomplete information in the "seq" "pos_start" or "pos_end" columns can result in premature termination